LaravelDaily/course-react-parking/docs/Lesson 2 - Project setup.md

 })
 ```

-Here we imported `fileURLToPath` function from node and defined `resolve.alias` for our components so we can use `@` alias to define global paths when importing components instead of relative ones.
-This makes life easier if you later decide to move some component to different folder.
+Here we imported the `fileURLToPath` function from the node and defined `resolve.alias` for our components so we can use the `@` alias to define global paths when importing components instead of relative ones.
+This makes life easier if you later decide to move some components to different folders.

-4. After removing files not needed and Vite configuration update we also need to update existing project files to get rid of any dead references and test if our TailwindCSS works.
+4. After removing files not needed and the Vite configuration update we also need to update existing project files to get rid of any dead references and test if our TailwindCSS works.

-Update `src/App.jsx` file with the following content.
+Update the `src/App.jsx` file with the following content.

 ```jsx
 function App() {